To pronounce “Automata”, you might say:

 The word “automata” is the plural of “automaton”.
 An automaton is an automatic thing as in automation.

 - Latin, self-operating machine, from Greek, from neuter of autómatos, self-acting; see automatic

 - 1611, from L. automaton, from Gk. automaton, neut. of autómatos “self-acting,” from autos “self” + matos “thinking, animated.”

 - 1605-1615, from L: automatic device from Gk, n. use of neut. of autómatos spontaneous, acting without human agency, equiv. to auto- + -matos, adj. deriv. from base of memonénai to intend, ménos might, force

 Automata act autonomously with thought, intention, and effect.

-Automata, Inc. builds systems that act with thought, intent, and effect; that know and learn using artificial intelligence.
+Automata, Inc. builds systems that act with thought, intent, and effect; that know and learn.